jhoonb/pygraph/README.md

 pygraph
 =======

-Pygraph is the simple libray for graph
+Pygraph is the simple library for graph

 Class Graph: